 Crowdfunding addresses the challenge that traditionally business ideas have required validation, including proof of market, and more often such validation requires funds which sadly are not always available.
-Against this background and in response to the demand, HCfE partnered with Crowdfund Campus to launch a crowdfunding platform in April 2016 to use on modules that aim to stimulate students to consider entrepreneurial venturing, such as Student Enterprise, Practice of Entrepreneurship and the Entrepreneurship Project.
+Against this background and in response to the demand, HCfE partnered with Crowdfund Campus to launch a crowdfunding platform in April 2016.
+The platform is used on modules that aim to stimulate students to consider entrepreneurial venturing, such as Student Enterprise, Practice of Entrepreneurship and the Entrepreneurship Project.

-On one hand the crowdfunding platform allows projects to be reviewed by the class and faculty in a closed environment and on the other it provides the means to launch a campaign to fund the validation of the business idea, putting learning into practice.
+The crowdfunding platform allows projects to be reviewed by the class and faculty in a closed environment, whilst it also provides the means to launch a campaign to fund the validation of the business idea, putting learning into practice.

-There are many different types of crowdfunding schemes, ranging from reward/donation based to debt and equity-based platforms, and the number of such schemes has grown exponentially over the last 10 years.
+There are many different types of crowdfunding schemes, ranging from reward or donation-based to debt and equity-based platforms.
+The number of such schemes has grown exponentially over the last 10 years.